This post is also available in: हिन्दी (Hindi)

 What is lactose malabsorption: it is the inability of the gut to fully digest lactose present in the food.

 What is lactose intolerance: it is the inability of the body (gut) to tolerate undigested lactose present in the gut.
-This results in the development of symptoms like diarrhea, gas, and bloating.
+This results in the development of symptoms of Lactose intolerance like diarrhea, gas, and bloating.

-All cases of lactose malabsorption don’t have symptoms and hence are not cases of lactose intolerance.
+All cases of lactose malabsorption don’t have symptoms of Lactose intolerance and hence are not cases of lactose intolerance.

-Even most of the people with lactose intolerance can consume some amount of lactose without developing symptoms.
+Even most of the people with lactose intolerance can consume some amount of lactose without developing symptoms of Lactose intolerance.
 The amount of lactose that can be tolerated varies from person to person.

 Milk allergy: Lactose malabsorption or lactose intolerance is different from milk allergy which is an allergic reaction that occurs after consuming milk or milk products.
 The allergic reaction is the body’s immune response to protein present in milk which can be mild to severe or even life-threatening.

-Fact to know: Lactose malabsorption is the inability to digest lactose present in food whereas, lactose intolerance is a condition where a person with lactose malabsorption develops complaints/symptoms related to the gut.
+Fact to know: Lactose malabsorption is the inability to digest lactose present in food whereas, lactose intolerance is a condition where a person with lactose malabsorption develops complaints/symptoms of Lactose intolerance related to the gut.

 Lactose malabsorption which is the inability to completely digest lactose occurs due to deficiency of an enzyme called lactase normally present in the small intestine.